DFXLuna/Decaf/README.md

 typechecker generated in the driver.

 * The typechecker is defined in tables.h and tables.cpp.
 It contains a tree structure of tables that keep track of valid types, method declarations and type instantiations.
-It can be queried to determine the existance of types and well as retrieving definitions for methods and types.
+It can be queried to determine the existence of types and well as retrieving definitions for methods and types.